-I’m an award winning Glasgow-based playwright, director and performance maker whose work is rooted in collaboration and finding new ways to tell stories.
+I’m an award winning Glasgow-based playwright, director and theatre maker whose work is rooted in collaboration and finding new ways to tell stories.

 I’m passionate about trying to explore voices and narratives which are not being heard, and to find the most potent way to share them with an audience, whether that is through text, music, visuals, or anything else that might emerge from the creative process.

-My process is one of curiosity, play, sincerity, problematising, silliness and hope.
+My process is one of curiosity, play and hope.
 I want to create work which is experimental yet accessible, epic yet intimate and creates space for the possibility of change.

 I will be in residence at Bike for Good for the next year and a half, to capture, celebrate and ask questions about the work they do to promote cycling, community and carbon reduction in Glasgow.

 I’ll be working closely with film maker Geraldine Heaney and the people who use the cycling hub to create a film which captures their ideas about what kind of city Glasgow could be, what we hope it will be.

 Through workshops, interviews, interactive installations and lots and lots of cycling we will create space to ask difficult questions about climate change and placemaking.